 Donald Baillie completed both his Master’s degree and his Doctorate in Vienna.
 He is also certified as a Risk Manager (GARP FRM), Analytics Professional (INFORMS CAP), Business Analyst (IIBA CBAP), Project Manager (PMI PMP), as well as a stock and options trader (Vienna Stock Exchange).
 Dr. Baillie has more than 25 years of experience working internationally in Banking and Finance and is currently Managing Director of BDO Consulting GmbH, a subsidiary of the international Tax and Audit company.
 His activities include projects in the fields of Finance, Risk Management, Analytics and IT.
 He has taught extensively at various universities in Austria for the past 15 years and was awarded the title of Professor (FH) for his services to academia.
 His publications have been in the field of banking, corporate finance, derivatives, and behavioral finance.

 Prof. (FH) Dr. Armin J. Kammel, LL.M.
 (London), MBA (CLU) Ehrenprofessor (Donau-Universität Krems)

-Prof. (FH) Dr. Armin J. Kammel is an interdisciplinary lawyer specialized in (international) banking law, securities regulation and business law.
+Prof. (FH) Dr. Armin J. Kammel, LL.M.
+(London), MBA (CLU) is an interdisciplinary lawyer, scholar and experienced executive specialized in banking law, securities regulation, business law and financial markets.
 He holds degrees in both law and business administration from prestigious universities in his native Austria and abroad.

 Dr. Verena Régent